kc0buk/giphy-search-take-home/README.md

  >NOTE: A search returning more than 5 results from the Giphy API will only return five results to the user.
 A search
 > returning less than five results from the Giphy API will not return any results to the user.

+ A deployed version of this API is available at `https://giphy-search-take-home.herokuapp.com/search/<SEARCH_TERM>`.

  ## Installation Instructions
  1. Clone the repository
  2. Setup your `.env` file.
 The `.env.sample` file can be used by removing `.sample` from the end, and inserting your